BKabagoz/LIGO-quantum-tools/README.md

 ## Status

 These are research tools rather than a general-purpose software package.
-Interfaces and internal implementation may change as the associated analysis develops.
+Interfaces and internal implementation may change as the associated review manuscript develops.